Dalecarlia Reservoir: History

+Until the early 21st century, the semi-solid residuals (sludge) produced by the treatment plant were periodically discharged to the Potomac River.
+The U.S. Environmental Protection Agency (EPA) required USACE to halt most of these discharges, and a residuals handling facility was built on site, which went into operation in 2012.

+Current operation

-The reservoir is maintained by the Washington Aqueduct division of the Army Corps of Engineers.
+The reservoir and water treatment plant are operated by the Washington Aqueduct, Baltimore District, U.S. Army Corps of Engineers.

 Climate

 According to the Köppen Climate Classification system, the area has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The hottest temperature recorded at Dalecarlia Reservoir was 105 F on August 17, 1997, while the coldest temperature recorded was -11 F on January 21, 1985.